 If you are just opening up your first online store, switching ecommerce platforms or just looking for ways to optimize your online business, use these steps to choose the best shipping software:

-- Sit down and think through your shipping and fulfillment strategy.
+Sit down and think through your shipping process and fulfillment strategy.

-- List out what it is you want to offer your shoppers in terms of shipping, and reconcile that with the resources you have on hand to manage shipping and fulfillment.
+List out what it is you want to offer your shoppers in terms of shipping options and shipping rates, and reconcile that with the resources you have on hand to manage shipping and fulfillment.

 If you have a shipping and fulfillment need that you can’t seem to find the right solution for, don’t hesitate to reach out.
 We will work with you to find the best fit solution.